tjvitchutripop/moro-miro/README.md

 ├── app.html       // The app itself.
 It's loaded on the board inside the 'appContainer' └── index.html     // The app entry point.
 This is what you specify in the 'App URL' box in the Miro app settings
 ```
+**Note**:

+- We recommend a Chromium-based web browser for local development with HTTP. \
+  Safari enforces HTTPS; therefore, it doesn't allow localhost through HTTP.
+- For more information, visit our [developer documentation](https://developers.miro.com).

 ## Usage
 To plan and organize tasks necessary to achieve in Product Development Cycle (PDC), first open Moro-Miro in the Miro Board project from the tools sidebar panel.
 To access Moro-Miro and its services, provide your OpenAI API key.
 Once verified and authorized, input your project description and needs.
 Moro-Miro will analyze and deliver personalized insightful suggesstions on steps you can take.
 You may also request Moro-Miro to generate its tailored template of a suggested step if in need of further assistance and guidance.